• Skip to primary navigation

 Slow down, and be patient, and build a firm foundation.

-How To Build A Firm Financial Foundation
+3 Steps to Build a Firm Financial Foundation

-The cornerstone of your foundation is insurance planning.
-The most important things you can be doing financially as you start your career in medicine are investing in your education, and protecting your investment with life insurance and disability insurance.
+1. The most important things you can be doing financially as you start your career in medicine are investing in your education, and protecting your investment with life insurance and disability insurance.

 Do that first, or everything else you may consider is as vulnerable as a house of cards.

-Next, get some cash in the bank.
+2. Get some cash in the bank.
 Create an emergency fund to tide you through any emergencies.
 Most experts recommend 3 to 6 months worth of monthly expenses.
 Don’t rely on credit cards for this.
 A financial crisis could eliminate your job and your access to credit at the same time.
 Have cash in the bank, or in a conservative cash value life insurance policy, if you have one.

-Next, go through your debts.
+3. Go through your debts.
 When it comes to debt reduction, eliminate the bad ones, high interest debts first (under the mathematical method) or from smallest to largest (under the ‘snowball’ method, which is probably more fun!).

 When you get down to college debt and mortgage or investment debt, stop.
 Compare the interest rate you’re paying on the debt to whatever rate you can reliably and safely get from prudently investing the available cash.
 That is your hurdle rate.
 If your interest rate on debt is greater than your hurdle rate, keep paying down the debt.
 It’s the best investment you can make.